COVID-19 – Disinfecting with Bleach

 To properly disinfect, the solution needs to be in contact with the surface for at least 5 minutes.**

-Discard the solution by adding water and pouring it down a sink drain after 24 hours as it loses potency.
+Discard the solution by adding water and pouring it down a sink drain after 24 hours as it can lose potency quickly.

 Learn how to make an effective bleach solution with this video.